 Tax relief measures

 Temporary VAT reduction for hospitality sector: The Government has introduced a temporarily reduced VAT rate of 5%, down from 20%, for certain supplies of hospitality, hotel and holiday accommodation, and admissions to certain attractions.
-The reduction took effect on 15th July, and will last until 30th September at which point an interim rate of 12.5% will be in place until April 2022.
+The reduction will last until 30th September at which point an interim rate of 12.5% will be in place until April 2022.

 Support for Businesses Paying Tax: HMRC have established a dedicated COVID-19 helpline to support businesses and self-employed individuals unable to meet tax demands.
 Bespoke Time to Pay arrangements will be offered to those businesses with a legitimate need and support their recovery while navigating temporary financial challenges.
 HMRC will also waive late payment penalties and interest where a business experiences administrative difficulty due to COVID-19.

 Targeted support measures